LBoyle/wdi-project-4-frontend/README.md

 Initially, I used ngMessages to show a warning when a part was incompatible with some other chosen part, but this led to too much clicking and I wanted to find another solution.

 I looked around and found a few long-winded ways to make it happen, but in the end designed a function that could filter all other fields to only show parts compatible with previously selected parts.
 It doesn't matter which part you select first or if you leave slots empty, or change a decision after selecting more parts.
-You can unlock parts by selecting the empty option from the dropdown.
+You can unlock parts by selecting the empty or "Select one" option from the dropdown.

 I had a few thoughts about using filterFilter but in the end used a few forEach loops.

-Also, you get a preview of the part you've just selected on the right, or below on mobile.
-I mean to find a better way to browse parts from this page so you know what you're clicking on, perhaps show the price of the part in the menu.
+You get a preview of the part you've just selected on the right, or below on mobile.
+I mean to find a better way to browse parts from this page so you know what you're clicking on, perhaps show the price of the part in the menu as well.

 #### Edit page

+**New**

+On the morning of the presentation, I went back to the edit form and quickly spotted the problem, changing it to behave in the same way as the new form, filtering out incompatible parts.
+I'm quite pleased with the result, It needs a little refactoring and better styling, but it's ok for the second sprint.

+***

+**Old**

 This page, for now, serves as a record of the previous validation method.
-The edit form works in a slightly different way to the new machine form, so it was not easy to convert, I don't have time right now, the form does work, and I suppose it might even be easier to delete a rig with mistakes and make a new one?
+The edit form works in a slightly different way to the new form, so it was not easy to convert, I don't have time right now, the form does work, and I suppose it might even be easier to delete a rig with mistakes and make a new one?

+***

 #### Notes